 Alicante (population 290,000) – is a fantastic little city!
 It is like a mini version of Barcelona but without the tourists.
 It is very Spanish and therefore more authentic and much better value.
-Recently it has become a major sailing mecca, hosting the start of the Volvo Ocean Race in 2008, 2011, 2014 and 2017, with the next race scheduled for 2022.
+Recently it has become a major sailing mecca, hosting the start of The Ocean Race in 2008, 2011, 2014 and 2017, with the next race set to depart January 2023!

 The night life in Alicante is superb, “The Rough Guide” says it is the best in Spain, and you will find a great atmosphere in the many restaurants, cafes, music bars and nightclubs.
 The weather and climate plays a major part in this and the locals like nothing better than eating out, meeting friends for a drink, spending the day on the fantastic beach or just promenading along the Esplanada as only the Spanish can.